extrange/nixos-config/README.md

 - `nixos-rebuild switch --flake .#hostname` will not allow access to untracked files.
 To [work around] this, do `nixos-rebuild switch --flake path:.#hostname`.
 - Using `read` in `curl ... | bash` doesn't work as `read` does not have access to the terminal, so `source` is used instead.
 - To fix the [`TypeError: BootSpec.__init__() missing 1 required positional argument`][bootspec-error], delete [symlinks to older generations] in `/nix/var/nix/profiles`, then rerun `nixos-rebuild switch`.
-- To evaluate the value of a configuration option, do `nix eval path:.<path-to-expression>` e.g. `nix eval path:.#nixosConfigurations.rpi4.config.networking.hostName`.

 ## Resources